 Administrative Volunteers work in our Pleasant Hill office, performing a variety of tasks from entering computer data, creating mailings and making phone calls.
 Many of them are assigned to a specific department, working alongside staff and significantly adding to the department’s productivity.

-Thrift Shoppe Volunteers work in one of our five Hospice Thrift Shoppes—
+Thrift Shoppe Volunteers work in one of our six Hospice Thrift Shoppes—

-Alamo, Concord, Martinez, Danville and Walnut Creek.
-They help by sorting, pricing, preparing and selling merchandise.
-The shoppes are a significant source of income for Hospice East Bay.
+Alamo, Concord, Danville, Martinez, Pleasant Hill and Walnut Creek.
+Volunteers help by sorting, pricing, preparing and selling merchandise.
+Our shoppes are a significant source of income for Hospice East Bay.

 Event Volunteers work with Foundation staff to raise funds to support the programs and services of Hospice East Bay.
 This is done by planning and working at estate sales, golf tournaments, auctions, health fairs, receptions and more; depending on interest and time availability.